Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

 These are all challenging thoughts.
 Pilgrim's Progress was beset by Difficulty Hill and the Valley of the Shadow of Death; ours is little different.

-There is strong research indicating that those who regularly enjoy whole grains are far more healthy.
-The problem is that they are often difficult to get, need extra chewing and take longer to cook.
+There is strong research indicating that those who regularly enjoy whole grains experience far more wellness.
+The problem is that they are often difficult to get, need extra chewing and take longer to cook; and viewed as a "health food" are often priced far higher.

 Some of the bran is also extracted.